 The term "section 10" refers to section 10 of the Crimes (Sentencing Procedure) Act 1999.
 It enables a court that finds you guilty of a traffic offence to discharge you without recording a conviction.
 Because there is no conviction, there is no criminal record and no loss of licence.

-On 1 December 2010 the Premier announced that the law was changing.
-From January 2011, if you get a section 10, you will not get any demerit points.
+If you get a section 10, you will not get any demerit points.
 For many people this means they will not face a licence suspension.